patrick-andrew-jain-taylor/my-first-finance-tool/README.md

 # my-first-finance-tool
-Will utilize the Alpha Vantage API: https://www.alphavantage.co/documentation/
+Will utilize the eTrade API: https://developer.etrade.com